 Now in its 17th year, Kookaburra Kids provides age-appropriate mental health education and early intervention for children whose parents have a mental illness.

-The sponsorship will see an additional 38 children benefit from activity days, camps and mental health education provided by trained leaders to build resilience and coping skills.
+The sponsorship enabled additional 38 children to benefit from activity days, camps and mental health education provided by trained leaders to build resilience and coping skills.

 The children, aged eight to 18, will have the chance to meet new friends who may be having similar experiences.